Should I Use Double Layer PCB or Single Layer PCB?

 Single-Layer PCBs

-Pros of Single-Layer PCBs
+Pros and cons of Single Layer PCBs

 • Lower Cost